 Paneer butter masala might be the most popular paneer dish ever.
 If you haven’t heard of it, think soft paneer in a creamy and buttery, well-spiced, tomato-based sauce.
 You may also know this dish by another name: paneer makhani.

-Paneer butter masala is similar to my popular butter chicken recipe and my butter chickpeas recipe, but it’s also a bit different in that I add cashews to this sauce.
-I like adding cashews to this paneer dish – it makes the sauce a little thicker and a little richer.
-If you don’t like cashews, you can use almonds or leave it out if you want.
+Paneer butter masala is similar to my popular Butter Chicken and my Butter Chickpeas, but it’s also a bit different in that I add cashews to this sauce.
+I like adding cashews with the paneer – it makes the sauce a little thicker and a little richer.
+If you don’t like cashews, you can use almonds or leave the nuts out if you want.

-I like using onion masala in this recipe because it adds a lot of flavor, and there’s also no need to cook down tomatoes daily, just do it once and keep the masala in the freezer and use it as needed.
-If you don’t have onion masala handy, then you can try using canned tomato sauce as that’s already cooked down though I haven’t tested it this way for the blog.
+By making a big batch of onion masala one day, you can prepare meals like this one with very little effort.
+You don’t need to cook down tomatoes daily, just do it once and keep the masala in the freezer and use it as needed.
+If you don’t have Onion Masala handy, then you can try using canned tomato sauce as that’s already cooked down though I haven’t tested it this way for the blog.